CelestialGlitch88/SOSmodbot/README.md

 # SOSmodbot
-Whatsapp moderator bot for Volunteer SOS groups
-# 🛡️ SOS Group Bot v2
+#

-WhatsApp moderation bot for Apartment SOS volunteer groups.
+WhatsApp moderation bot for SOS volunteer groups.

 ## What it does